almasen/n-digit-token/README.md

 ### Dependencies

-This module is solely dependent on `node/crypto`.
+This package is solely dependent on the built in `nodeJS/Crypto` module.

 ## License